 The Doctoral College and Centre for Research Capability Development was established in April 2017.
 The college and centre provide high quality professional support for researchers, from PhD to Professor, including delivery of doctoral programmes, professional training and development support for researchers.
 The Doctoral College is responsible for the recruitment of, and support to, all enrolled research students and for supporting our team of research supervisors.

 Click on each tab below to learn more about the college and centre’s work, discover the innovative training and development opportunities available to all researchers at Coventry University, and learn how you can join us on one of our doctorate programmes.
-Scroll down to the bottom of the page for our research studentship opportunities section.
+Find out more about research studentship opportunities.

 Find out more information about studentships at Coventry University before making your application to us.